William B. Friedlander: Later productions

 Friedlander produced and directed the musical comedy Jonica, which opened at the Craig Theatre on 7 April 1930.

 The authors were Dorothy Heyward and Moss Hart with music by Joseph Meyer and lyrics by William Moll.

 The show, called "odd, unlikely", was a flop.

 Moss Hart claimed he had little to do with the show.
 It is possible that Friedlander rewrote it without taking credit.

 The script appears to have been lost.

 Friedlander produced Under Glass, starring Ross Alexander.

 It opened at the Ambassador Theatre on Broadway on 30 October 1933 and ran for just eight performances.

 Hiram Sherman's farce Too Much Party, directed by William Friedlander, opened at the Theatre Masque on 5 March 1934 and closed after eight performances.

 The comedy Separate Rooms opened at the Maxine Elliott Theatre on 23 March 1940, moved to the Mansfield Theatre on 15 April 1940, and then on 10 June 1940 moved to the Plymouth Theatre, where it finally closed on 6 September 1941 after 613 performances.

 The play was written by Alan Dinehart and Joseph Carole.
 Friedlander directed and staged it.

 Stars included Alan Dinehart, Glenda Farrell and Lyle Talbot.

 Friedlander's revival of the 1907 musical comedy The Time, The Place and The Girl opened at the Mansfield Theater on 21 October 1942.
 Eugene Burr's review in Billboard was scathing, calling it "the monstrosity at the Mansfield".
 He said "Mr. Friedlander has directed all this in the manner of a below-average Burlesque skit.
 Principals are forlornly stranded in couples near the apron, and called upon to throw the frightful lines back and forth at each other in the manner of discomforted victims trying to pass the buck."

 Good Morning, Corporal opened at the Playhouse Theater on 8 August 1944, staged and presented by Friedlander.

 Writing in Billboard, Joseph Koehler said "This can't run—in fact it won't even crawl."

 The show closed after ten days.
 It was the last of Friedlander's productions to appear on Broadway.

 W.B.
-Friedlander died in January 1968, aged 83.
+Friedlander died in January 1968, aged 83 at Mount Sinai Hospital.